-Students are not permitted to participate in clinical course work unless all health record information, including immunizations, TB tests, CPR certification, personal health insurance coverage, RN licensure, and background checks are current and cleared/approved.
+Students are not permitted to participate in clinical course work and experiences unless all health record information, including immunizations, TB tests, CPR certification, personal health insurance coverage, RN licensure, background checks, and other health or clinical requirements are current and cleared/approved.
 Please refer to the Health and Clinical Record Guidelines on the web.
 Some clinical sites require students to have proof of personal health insurance coverage; therefore, students must be able to provide proof of personal health insurance if asked.
 Students are under a continuing obligation to notify the Dean's Office at the College of Nursing and Health Sciences of any lapses in personal health insurance coverage.
 All requirements are subject to change as clinical facility requirements evolve.
 Non-immune status may affect clinical placement and ability to progress or complete the program.
 Graduate students must have current WI RN licensure.
+TB test requirement for graduate students to be completed by April 1st of the year they begin their clinical site role preparation courses; all other requirements to be met upon admission to the program.
+WI RN licensure must be maintained throughout the program.
+Appropriate RN license required for clinical placement.